Nick Adams (actor, born 1931): Toho Studios and career decline

 In 1965, after publicly insisting he would never work in films produced outside the U.S., Adams began accepting parts in Japanese science fiction monster movies (kaiju eiga).
 He landed major roles in two science fiction epics from Toho Studios in Chiyoda, Tokyo.
-His first Japanese movie was Frankenstein vs. Baragon, in which he played Dr. James Bowen, a radiologist working in Hiroshima who encounters a new incarnation of the Frankenstein monster.
+His first Japanese movie was Frankenstein vs. Baragon, in which he played Dr. James Bowen, a radiologist working in Hiroshima who encounters a new incarnation of the Frankenstein monster (Koji Furuhata).
 Adams next starred in the sixth Godzilla film, Invasion of Astro-Monster (known in the U.S. as Monster Zero), in which he played Astronaut Glenn, journeying to the newly discovered Planet X. In both films, his character had a love interest with characters portrayed by actress Kumi Mizuno.
-On the set of Monster Zero, Adams and co-star Yoshio Tsuchiya (who played the villainous Controller of Planet X) reportedly got along well and played jokes on each other.
+On the set of Invasion of Astro-Monster, Adams and co-star Yoshio Tsuchiya (who played the villainous Controller of Planet X) reportedly got along well and played jokes on each other.
+(Note: Adams once asked Tsuchiya how to say "good morning" in Japanese, but he instead taught Adams how to say "I'm hungry" (Adams was on a strict diet at the time and nearly fainted during filming).
+Later, when shooting a scene, Adams got even by saying to Tsuchiya in Japanese, "You're overacting!"
+Before leaving Toho, Adams wanted a picture of Tsuchiya, who at first thought he was just flattering him, but he said he really wanted something to remember him by.
+Before leaving Toho, Adams gave one of his formal outfits to Akira Kubo (who co-starred in Monster Zero as the meek inventor Tetsuo Torî) because, according to Kubo, "the suit fit me.")
 Adams made three films in Japan between 1965 and 1966.
-Adams' final film for Toho was the fifth and final film in the "International Secret Police" Series which included "Key of Keys" Kokusai himitsu keisatsu: Kagi no kagi (国際秘密警察 鍵の鍵, International Secret Police: Key of Keys), which was the basis for the Woody Allen scripted spoof What's Up, Tiger Lily?
+Adams' final film for Toho was The Killing Bottle, the fifth and final film in the International Secret Police series, which included Key of Keys, the basis for the Woody Allen scripted spoof What's Up, Tiger Lily?
 (1966).
-The English title for this final film was "The Killing Bottle", Toho shot the film in Japanese with Adams doing his lines in English as in the previous films.
+Toho shot the film in Japanese with Adams doing his lines in English as in the previous films.
 An English dub was commissioned by Henry G. Saperstein, and produced by Titra Studios.
 This English version was never released in the U.S., but there were rumors of the English dub being released in Yugoslavia.
-The most interesting aspect of this film, is that Adams actually performed his own fights scenes using Kenpo, a style he had been learning under Senior Grand Master Ed Parker in the States.
-Previous to this time, he also co-starred with Boris Karloff in Die, Monster, Die!
-(1965), a Gothic horror–sci fi movie filmed in England.
+Adams performed his own fights scenes using Kenpō, a style he had been learning under senior grand master Ed Parker in the States.